guillaumem-theodo/aws-workout/README.md

 - Mac OS 10.15
 - Ubuntu 20.04 LTS

-## DISCLAIMER
+## 🔥🔥🔥DISCLAIMER🔥🔥🔥

-🔥🔥🔥   All these workouts execute on **YOUR AWS account**.
+All these workouts execute on **YOUR AWS account**.
 Many of these workouts induce costs.

-🔥🔥🔥   You are responsible to delete workouts and/or created resources, services or components at the end of the workout.
+You are responsible to delete workouts and/or created resources, services or components at the end of the workout.
 Otherwise, AWS will bill you...

-🔥🔥🔥   We highly suggest you creating a budget and alerting in your AWS account.
+We highly suggest you creating a budget and alerting in your AWS account.
 Follow this AWS [tutorial](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html)

 ## LET'S START